FASEA’s Code of Ethics commences 1 January 2020 and is underpinned by five (5) values – this is a guide to Competence.

 Be honest in your assessment of your competencies when deciding if you are well-positioned to perform your professional obligations.
 Do I have the right mix of knowledge, skills and experience appropriate to the client’s advice requirements?
 If not, you are required to refer your client to another professional.

-Disclaimer This article was issued in December 2019 and is point in time content based on the Financial Planners and Advisers Code of Ethics 2019 Legislative Determination, the accompanying Explanatory Statement and Guidance, together with proprietary research.
+Disclaimer This article was first issued in December 2019 and is point in time content based on the Financial Planners and Advisers Code of Ethics 2019 Legislative Determination, the accompanying Explanatory Statement and Guidance, together with proprietary research.
 It does not constitute legal advice.
 We encourgae you to seek your own professional advice on how the FASEA Code of Ethics may apply to you.
 Suggestions in this article are not exhaustive and are not intended to be binding on the author or related entities.
 Further guidance may be released by FASEA and may change the suggestions within this point in time article.